 The Corsair K100 has excellent typing quality.
 The linear switches don't require much force to actuate, but the low pre-travel distance may result in more typos.
 There's also no tactile feedback when a key is actuated.
 The doubleshot PBT keycaps feel stable and nice to type on.
 The switches shouldn't cause much fatigue, and the included plushy wrist rest also helps with reducing any fatigue.

 The Cherry MX Speed switches on our unit are quiet.
 It shouldn't bother anyone around you in a silent office.
 While we haven't tested it, we expect the variant with the Corsair OPX switches to be just as quiet.

-The Corsair K100 RGB is an exceptional full-sized mechanical gaming keyboard and is among the best we've tested.
+The Corsair K100 RGB is a fantastic full-sized mechanical gaming keyboard and is among the best we've tested.
 However, some people may not like its linear switches due to the lack of tactile feedback, and unfortunately, it isn't available in this switch type.
 For more options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best keyboards for programming.

 The Corsair K100 RGB and the SteelSeries Apex Pro are both exceptional gaming keyboards.
-Both are excellently built and highly programmable, but the Corsair has six dedicated macro keys whereas the SteelSeries doesn't.
-However, the SteelSeries has a unique feature that lets you customize the actuation force and travel distance to your preferences.
+Both are excellently built and highly programmable, but the Corsair has six dedicated macro keys, whereas the SteelSeries doesn't.
+However, the SteelSeries has a unique feature that lets you customize the pre-travel distance for each key.